RUB-Project-Team/NJLegislators/README.md

 ### Background:

-New Jersey is divided into 21 counties and contains 565 municipalities consisting of five types: 254 boroughs, 52 cities, 15 towns, 241 townships, and 3 villages.
-These 565 municipalities are further divided in 40 New Jersey State legislative districts.
+New Jersey is divided into `21 counties` and contains `565 municipalities ` consisting of five types: 254 boroughs, 52 cities, 15 towns, 241 townships, and 3 villages.
+These 565 municipalities are further divided in `40 New Jersey State legislative districts`.

 ![images/NJ_Capitol.JPG](images/NJ_Capitol.JPG)